yusuketozaki/unicorn/README.md

 ## Description
 UNICORN is a tool for handling archive files with just one command.
 You can handle not only zip files but also tar.gz files and tar.xz files.
-This eliminates the need to memorize commands for handling archive files.
+This eliminates the need to memorize commands for handling archive files

 ## Installation